Prince Crawfish: Estonia

 Tale type ATU 433B is also reported in Estonia with the title Vähk väimeheks ("The Crawfish as Son-in-Law").
 In the Estonian variants, the crawfish is adopted by a man, performs the king's tasks and marries the princess.
 After the marriage, the princess burns the crawfish's shell; he disappears, and the heroine must search for him.
+According to Estonian scholars, this narrative registers only five or six variants in Estonia.

 Latvia

 According to the Latvian Folktale Catalogue, a similar story is found in Latvia, indexed as its own Latvian type *441, Vēzis-dēls ("The Crayfish as a Son"): a poor couple adopts a crayfish as their son; later, the crayfish wants to marry the princess, and asks his adoptive father to woo her on his behalf; the king, the princess's father, orders the crayfish to fulfill some suitor's tasks, which he does; the crayfish marries the princess, who betrays the crayfish's secret by burning his shell and she has to seek him out; during her journey, she obtains miraculous things (tale type ATU 425A).